Football Simonini and Bellard

 Dear Billy,

 Though we’ve never met and went to “opposing” schools, we share a love for Emory and how he “coached” his players.
-Next to my father there was no other person that influenced more my thinking or development as a young adult.
-I was privileged to be one of several former players asked to speak at his funeral and told 2 stories that reflected what kind of a person Emory was.
+Next to my father, no one influenced my thinking or development as a young adult more.
+I was privileged to be one of several former players asked to speak at his funeral and to tell 2 stories that reflected who Emory was.

-#1 You may remember the undefeated 1975 A&M team that played Arkansas in Little Rock at the end of the year instead of the “traditional” game versus t.u.
+#1 You may remember the undefeated 1975 A&M team that played Arkansas in Little Rock at the end of the year instead of the “traditional” game versus T.U.
 Total fiasco for us, the “pigges” just kicked our butts.
-No National Championship, No SWC Championship, No undefeated season, lots of we should have never changed the traditional schedule” and second guessing.
+No National Championship, No SWC Championship, No undefeated season, lots of we should have never changed the traditional schedule” and second-guessing.
 You’ve been there and know what I’m talking about.
-Afterwards all the reporters are hammering Emory with their typical “well coach, how do you feel right now” type questions.
-Instead of cutting them off, getting angry or refusing to answer, Emory is answering every question.
-Soft spoken, head down but never once losing his temper or acting out.
-They must have grilled him for at least 20 or 30 minutes and he answered every question!!
-Then he travels back to College Station, deals with a new group of reporters, alums, students and fans.
-Not once did I see him lose his composure, or blame anyone but himself for our loss.
+Afterward, all the reporters are hammering Emory with their typical “well, coach, how do you feel right now” type questions.
+Instead of cutting them off, getting angry, or refusing to answer, Emory is answering every question.
+Soft spoken, head down, but never once losing his temper or acting out.
+They must have grilled him for at least 20 or 30 minutes, and he answered every question!!
+Then he travels back to College Station, deals with a new group of reporters, alumni, students, and fans.
+Not once did I see him lose his composure or blame anyone but himself for our loss.
 Take away – Do your job.
 No matter the circumstances, it’s your job and your responsibility.”

 ED’S #77

 #2 Remember your off-season conditioning, lots of running stairs, 40’s, weights, etc., right?
-At A&M someone had the bright idea to have players by position run 220’s, walk across the football field and run another, walk across, etc. etc. We’d run 10 or 15 220s but it was ok because we’re all grouped by position and nobody could or would run much faster than anyone else.
+At A&M, someone had the bright idea to have players by position run 220s, walk across the football field, then run another, walk across, etc. We’d run 10 or 15 220s, and it was okay because we were all grouped by position, and nobody could or would run much faster than anyone else.
 It’s all good, right?
 And then Lester Hayes gets recruited and signs with A&M as a LINEBACKER!!
-This is the state 220 champion and all us slow, dumb LB’s are chasing his ass while he’s laughing, practically running backwards.
-Of course, the coaches are yelling at the stragglers (everyone but Lester) to stop “dogging it”, run faster, etc. So now we’re all running like crazy and my foot is kicked by another player, I go down, stick my arm out to break the fall and pop my elbow out the opposite direction, OUCH!!
+This is the state 220 champion, and all of us slow, dumb LBs are chasing his ass while he’s laughing, practically running backward.
+Of course, the coaches are yelling at the stragglers (everyone but Lester) to stop “dogging it”, run faster, etc. So now we’re all running like crazy, and my foot is kicked by another player, I go down, stick my arm out to break the fall, and pop my elbow out the opposite direction, OUCH!!
 Well, the 1st person to reach me was Emory.
-He sees my elbow and he gets on his concerned frown face.
-He takes my elbow, moves it back and forth and tries to push it back in place, DOUBLE OUCH!!
-I tell him it’s not going back in but damn if he doesn’t push on it again, YIKES!!!
-Thankfully Billy Pickard, our trainer, arrives and takes over.
-But now as Emory starts to stand up, he gets that goofy smile on his face, looks right at me and says, “Gosh darn it Ed.
+He sees my elbow, and he gets on his concerned frown face.
+He takes my elbow, moves it back and forth, and tries to push it back in place, DOUBLE OUCH!!
+I tell him it’s not going back in, but damn if he doesn’t push on it again, YIKES!!!
+Thankfully, Billy Pickard, our trainer, arrives and takes over.
+But now, as Emory starts to stand up, he gets that goofy smile on his face, looks right at me, and says, “Gosh darn it, Ed.
 You’d do anything not to have to run those 220’s”!!
 Take away – No matter how much it hurts, never lose your sense of humor.

 Ed Simonini